giovagalassi8-ctrl/GG_Laboratorio/07_GeneFamilies_Evolution/README.md

 - lambda: maximum-likelihood estimation of a global or local gene family evolutionary rates.
 Since the tree used is a time tree, branch lengths are in million of years, the value describe the turnover per gene per million years.
 With a reasonable evolution hypothesis, different species can be grouped into different lambdas.
 - gamma: even if all species could be described by the same λ, this does not mean that all gene families evolve at the same rate. Γ divides gene families into rate categories that share the same mean λ (based on how this parameter has been distributed).
 Reasonable values for gamma are between two and five.
 - alpha (present ony if gamma >= 2): defines the shape of the gamma distribution build around λ.
 Small α means that some gene families evolve very fast and others very slow, while big α the opposite.
-- epsilon (present ony if gamma >= 2): it represents the nunber of static families that do not show any turnover.
+- epsilon (present ony if gamma >= 2): it represents the number of static families that do not show any turnover.

 ----